Parents and carers

 Enrolment and Induction

-Once the young person in your care has secured their place at university, the next step is to enrol and attend their induction week.
+Once your young person has secured their place at university, the next step is to enrol and attend their induction week.
 This usually takes place in September.

 Stay informed